FrancoCanzani/ai-commit/README.md

-# ai-commit
+# aicommit

 ## Overview

-`ai-commit` is an AI-powered Git commit message generator that assists developers in creating meaningful and structured commit messages using OpenAI or Anthropic's AI models.
+`aicommit` is an AI-powered Git commit message generator that assists developers in creating meaningful and structured commit messages using OpenAI or Anthropic's AI models.
 The tool analyzes the differences in staged changes and generates a proposed commit message based on configurable parameters.

 ## Features